yahyatouil-dev/bc-hero-info/README.md

 #### Notes

-- Click the **⊟ note icon** on any row to open a flyout showing developer notes and BC HERO notes attached to that translation unit.
+- Click the **⊟ note icon** on any row to open a flyout showing developer notes and AL HERO notes attached to that translation unit.
 - Notes are read-only and help you understand the context of each string.

 #### Validation